 Hey.
 I have an easy tip.
 My hair has natural tight curls and I’ve gotten tired of going to the hairdresser.
 Anyway…..I wash my hair…dry it with a towel, so it’s damp, not soaking wet….put in leave-in conditioner or regular conditioner…..braid my hair in about 1/2 inch thick braids/or whatever consistency I want my hair to be……let it dry for about half hour to an hour….then take he braids out…..Sometimes I put gel or hairspray when braiding.
 Or… (if you havent washed it) you can dampen your hair and then follow the steps.It only takes a few minutes to do and i usually do this when my hair is dry, before I start getting ready for the day.
 This way, by the time i get ready to leave, my hair will be dry.
-You can style it which ever way from there. posted almost 4 years ago
+You can style it which ever way from there. posted over 6 years ago

 Hair mayonnaise! totally amazing!

 I also use a texturizer to keep my curls from frizzing :)

 im natural now. i have a sew in b/c im waiting for it to get a little bit longer

 just keep it moisturized and limit the heat for a while. i have this great moisturizer, but idr the name!! msg me and by then, i’ll be able to tell you the name =) good luck and dont give up!!

 I’ve been natural all my life and i have to say everyone here has given some really good adviceposted almost 5 years ago